Geats: Goths

-Geatas was originally Proto-Germanic *Gautoz and Goths and Gutar (Gotlanders) were *Gutaniz. *Gautoz and *Gutaniz are two ablaut grades of a Proto-Germanic word *geutan with the meaning "to pour" (modern Swedish gjuta, modern German giessen).
+Geatas was originally Proto-Germanic *Gautoz and Goths and Gutar (Gotlanders) were *Gutaniz. *Gautoz and *Gutaniz are two ablaut grades of a Proto-Germanic word *geutan with the meaning "to pour" (modern Swedish gjuta, modern German gießen).
 The word comes from an Indo-European root meaning to pour, offer sacrifice.
 There were consequently two derivations from the same Proto-Germanic ethnonym.

 It is a long-standing controversy whether the Goths were Geats.
 Both Old Icelandic and Old English literary sources clearly separate the Geats (Isl.
 Gautar, OEng Geatas) from the Goths/Gutar (Isl.
 Gotar, OEng.
 Gotenas); but the Gothic historian Jordanes wrote that the Goths came originally to Dacia from the island of Scandza.
 Moreover, he described that on this island there were three tribes called the Gautigoths (cf. Geat/Gaut), the Ostrogoths (cf. the Swedish province of Östergötland) and Vagoths (Gutar?) ‒ this implies that the Geats were Goths rather than vice versa.
 The word Goth is also a term used by the Romans to describe related, culturally linked tribes like the Tervingi and the Greuthungs, so it may be correct to label Geats as Goths.

 Scandinavian burial customs, such as the stone circles (domarringar), which are most common in Götaland and Gotland, and stelae (bautastenar) appeared in what is now northern Poland in the 1st century AD, suggesting an influx of Scandinavians during the formation of the Gothic Wielbark culture.
 Moreover, in Östergötland, in Sweden, there is a sudden disappearance of villages during this period.
 Contemporary accounts beginning in the fourth century further associated these groups with the earlier Getae of Dacia, but this is now disputed.